 Ansible is an agentless Infrastructure configuration management solution that automates cloud provisioning and infrastructure level deployments.
 Ansible consists of Galaxy Roles, which are reusable playbooks that perform different infrastructure operations.
-Galaxy Roles contain Tasks, which are the individual commands that are executed, performing operations such as installing a package or creating a directory.
+Galaxy Roles contain Tasks, which are the individual commands executed, performing operations such as installing a package or creating a directory.
 Playbooks are written in programming language called YAML, while Modules (a more complicated type of Task) can be written in any language.

-If you have used a Galaxy Role as a Component in a previous deployment, a new Version of the Galaxy Role will be created, if on start-up DeployHub determines the Galaxy Role has updates.
+If you have used a Galaxy Role as a Component in a previous deployment, a new Version of the Galaxy Role will be created, if upon start-up DeployHub determines the Galaxy Role has updates.

 Adding Components Containing Ansible Modules to an Application

 Within DeployHub, click on the Deploy menu, click on the Components tab, then click on the plus sign for the Infrastructure Domain within the tree structure.
 This contains all Categories containing Components that have a Custom Actions, each of which contains an Ansible Module.
 After selecting the Applications tab and opening a Domain, click on the Assigned Components tab in order to see the workflow area containing the Components for a given Application.
 On the far right are all available Component Categories, each of which contains one or more Components.
 Click on the plus sign for a Category in order to see all Components listed within it.
 Drag and drop the desired Component onto the workflow area and make sure it connects to either the Start icon or to another Component.

 Right click on the Component and select the ‘Go to this Component’ item in the resulting drop-down list.
 The General tab shows the Custom Action field in the Component.
 This allows an Ansible Module to be run from anywhere within a DeployHub deployment.
 Notice that the Action is given the same name as the Component, with a suffix of ‘_action’.